DaniDimitrova/watsonwork-salesforce-oauth2/README.md

-  app.js      - main app conversation handling script events.js   - parses Webhook events to be routed to app logic messages.js - reads and sends messages google.js   - handles webhook events that require requests to be sent to google graphql.js  - runs GraphQL queries oauth.js    - obtains OAuth tokens for the app sign.js     - signs and verifies Webhook requests and responses
+  app.js      - main app conversation handling script events.js   - parses Webhook events to be routed to app logic messages.js - reads and sends messages salesforce.js   - handles webhook events that require requests to be sent to salesforce graphql.js  - runs GraphQL queries oauth.js    - obtains OAuth tokens for the app sign.js     - signs and verifies Webhook requests and responses